zhangqiang4/acrn-hypervisor/doc/developer-guides/hld/hv-hypercall.rst

 There are some restrictions for hypercalls and upcalls:

 #.
-Only specific VMs (the Service VM and the VM with Trusty enabled)
+Only specific VMs (the Service VM)
    can invoke hypercalls.
 A VM that cannot invoke hypercalls gets ``#UD`` (invalid opcode exception).
 #.
 Only ring 0 hypercalls from the guest VM are handled by the hypervisor;
    otherwise, the hypervisor injects ``#GP(0)`` (generation protection exception with error code ``0``) to the guest VM.
 #.
 Each VM is permitted to invoke a certain subset of hypercalls.
-A VM
+The Service
-   with Trusty enabled is allowed to invoke Trusty hypercalls, and the Service VM is allowed to invoke the other hypercalls.
+   VM is allowed to invoke the other hypercalls.
 A VM that invokes an unpermitted hypercall gets the return value ``-EINVAL``.
    See :ref:`secure-hypervisor-interface` for a detailed description.